dojo/docs/dojo/index.rst

   * :ref:`dojo.getComputedStyle <dojo/getComputedStyle>`

-    Return a cachable object of all computed styles for a node
+    Return a cacheable object of all computed styles for a node

   * :ref:`dojo.getStyle <dojo/getStyle>`